PaulDance/labyrinth-solving/README.md

 ## Contents

-In this repository you will find two folders:
+In this repository you will find three folders:
 1. Code: all the programming stuff and experiments databases
    * Labyrinthes.py: all the basic data format and function to describe, generate and manipulate labyrinths
    * Exploration.py: implementation of the algorithms